FROM: rangers.philstaff.org/ (This PhilStaff webpage is still under construction.)

 and Southbound treks lasted three weeks, with burros carrying bedding and food over well-traveled routes.
 Cavalcades

-way."
+rugged all the way.”
 The objective was to summit five mountain peaks in 8 days.
-The Lucien Maxwell trek was a 10-day trip named for
+The Lucien Maxwell trek was a 10-day

-the "Baron of the Old West," who owned the vast Maxwell Land Grant encompassing present-day Philmont and the
+trip named for the “Baron of the Old West”, who owned the vast Maxwell Land Grant encompassing present-day Philmont

-surrounding region.
-The program revolved around game management and offered participants the opportunity to study
+and the surrounding region.
+The program revolved around game management and offered participants the opportunity to

 tasks related to ranch, farm, and livestock management.

-In 1955, groups started from three base camps—Ponil in the north, Cimarroncito in the center, and Carson-Maxwell in the
+In 1955, groups started from three base camps — Ponil in the north, Cimarroncito in the center, and Carson-Maxwell in

-south.
+the south.
 Here meals were served in a dining hall, and each crew received training from an assigned staff member.
-Trail

-skills taught to participants included axemanship, fire-building, cooking, camp-making, backpacking, foot care, camp
+Trail skills taught to participants included axemanship, fire-building, cooking, camp-making, backpacking, foot care,

-sanitation, and baking with Dutch ovens and reflector ovens.
-On the fourth day, crews learned what each section of the
+camp sanitation, and baking with Dutch ovens and reflector ovens.
+On the fourth day, crews learned what each section

-ranch had to offer in order to layout an itinerary.
-Each crew had the option to camp in one spot all week or hike to a
+of the ranch had to offer in order to layout an itinerary.
+Each crew had the option to camp in one spot all week or hike to

 Trial and error were integral to the growing program.
 Ranch administration experimented with another idea in 1956,